Kiryas Joel, New York: Internal friction

 Joel Teitelbaum had no son, and thus no clear successor.
-His nephew, Moses, was appointed by the community's committee members.
+His nephew, Moshe, was appointed by the community's committee members.
 But not all Satmar accepted Moses as the community leader, and even some of those who did questioned some of his actions and pronouncements.
 He responded by running the village in what they called an autocratic manner, through his deputy, Abraham Weider, who also served as mayor and president of the school board, as well as the main synagogue and yeshiva in the village.

 In 1989, the village forbade any property owner from selling or renting an apartment without its permission.
 Teitelbaum elaborated that "anyone that rents without this permission has to be dealt with like a real murderer ... and he should be torn out from the roots".

 In the early 1990s, the New York State Police responded many times to the village, which has a generally low crime rate otherwise, when self-described dissidents reported harassment such as broken windows and graffiti containing profanity on their property.
 In one incident, troopers rode a school bus undercover to catch teenage boys stoning it; the boys later stoned a back-up police cruiser when it arrived.
 One of Weider's nephews was among those arrested.
 He admitted that some of the village's young men took it upon themselves to act violently against dissidents because they could not bear to hear the grand rebbe criticized, although he said most of them were provoked to do so by dissidents.

 "Someone not following breaks down the whole system of being able to educate and being able to bring up our children with strong family values", Weider told The New York Times in 1992.
 "Why do you think we have no drugs?
 If we lost respect for the Grand Rabbi, we lose the whole thing."